 While we are talking about Ogura toast, let us explain what exactly it is and why you need to try it.

 Ogura toast is a Nagoya invention and an essential breakfast in Nagoya.
-Although the original shop that invented it doesn’t exist anymore you can find it at most coffee shops around the city including the aforementioned Komeda’s Coffee.
+Although the original shop that invented it doesn’t exist anymore, you can find it at most coffee shops around the city including the aforementioned Komeda’s Coffee.

-Oni Manju is a yellow sweet stuffed with sweet potato and is a popular snack in Nagoya.
-Translated, Oni Manju means Devil Rice Cake.
+Oni Manju is a yellow sweet made with sweet potato that’s a popular snack in Nagoya.
+Oni Manju translates to “Devil Rice Cake.”
 But why would they name such a sweet-sounding snack after the devil?

 Uiro, Nagoya’s Jelly Cubes

 Have you realized that the food in Nagoya isn’t boring at all?
 With a lot of variety, from savory to sweet, hot and cold, meat, noodles, and everything else in between.
 In this post, we have introduced you to the best places to eat in Nagoya.
-But if you don’t want to explore the best of Nagoya on your own, book a Specialties of Nagoya Food Tour and try Nagoya’s famous food.
+But if you don’t want to explore the best of Nagoya on your own, book a Specialties of Nagoya Food Tour and try a great selection of Nagoya’s famous food.

 Did you enjoy this article?